You want smart political talk without the meltdowns?

 You know what's amazing about this is just how out of touch these people are.

-I mean, it's um it's pretty amazing.
+I mean, it's pretty amazing.

 He doubled the national debt.

-Worst recovery since the nineteen forties, lowest home ownership rate in fifty-one years.
+Lowest home ownership rate in 51 years.

-And their reality is do they bash the guy that is hurting the suffering that they seem to have a monopoly of compassion on?
+And their reality is, do they bash the guy that is hurting the suffering that they seem to have a monopoly of compassion on?

-They don't give a rip about the millions out of work, in poverty, on food stamps that was created by the guy that they elected.
+They don't give a Rip about the millions out of work in poverty on food stamps that was created by the guy that they elected.

-They don't care about the Iranian deal, watching this Iranian guy lecture America seriously when they're throwing gays and lesbians over roofs and telling women what to wear and what they can't wear and beating people for nothing because you d and if God forbid you want to you want to support a a God other than Allah?
+Watching this Iranian guy lecture America seriously when they're throwing gays and lesbians over roofs and telling women what to wear and what they can't wear and beating people for nothing because you and if God forbid you want to you want to support a God other than Allah, well, that could be the death penalty if you're an apostate apostasy.

-Oh how many industries pat themselves on the back like these people?
+How many industries pat themselves on the back like these people?

 How many?

-They live in their mansions with their security guards, and they live a lifestyle that most Americans that are doing most of the fighting and bleeding and dying and working and construction, you know, they don't live those lives.
+They live in their mansions with their security guards and they live a lifestyle that most Americans that are doing most of the fighting and bleeding and dying and working and construction, you know, they don't live those lives.

 It's unbelievably arrogant.